TrellixVulnTeam/dihard3_7JLE/_pages/registration.md

 # Terms and Conditions and LDC Data License Agreement (Step 5)

-In order to complete your registration and gain access to the data, you will need to accept the DIHARD III Terms and Conditions and sign and upload the LDC data license agreement.
+In order to complete your registration and gain access to the data, you will need to accept the DIHARD III terms and conditions and sign and upload the LDC data license agreement.
 To complete these tasks, from the **"Registration Workflow"** panel, click **"Sign and upload license"**, which will take you to a listing of all available agreements and their current status